Walcheren: Early history

 Another fringe theory mentions Walcheren as the seat of Hades, described by Homer.

+The island played a role in the defeat of the Spanish Armada in 1588.
+The Spanish fleet was not able to be supported by deep water ports along the continental side of the English Channel.
+The Duke of Parma had occupied Antwerp, a deep water port.
+However, access to this port was blocked by Dutch rebels and English fighters who occupied Walcheren.
+As a result, the armada could not be resupplied nor could it seek shelter at Antwerp.
+Facing dwindling supplies, Admiral Medina-Sedonia fled northward, ending the threat to the English.

 Treaty of Dover

 Under the Secret Treaty of Dover, concluded in 1670 between Charles II of England and Louis XIV of France, England was supposed to get possession of Walcheren as well as the isle of Cadzand, as the reward for helping France in the then impending war against the Dutch Republic.
 In the event, the Dutch resistance — much stronger than anticipated — managed to repulse the French-English attack, and the treaty was not implemented.